Requesting Accommodation

 University Residences will assist students in finding housing consistent with their DAC-approved accommodations.

-Once students have confirmed housing with the $250 prepayment, they will gain access to Roommate Finder and Room Selection
+Once students have confirmed housing with the $250 prepayment, they will gain access to Roommate Manager and Room Selection.

-• The deadline to select a room is June 30.
+- The deadline to self-select a room is June 30.

-Housing will reach out via email/phone to assist students with finding a room that meets their needs.
+The Housing team is here to help!
+If you need assistance with finding a room, send an email to us at housing@wwu.edu.
 Please be aware that room availability will change throughout the room selection period.
 Housing will continue to monitor and work with students as rooms become available that meet their needs.

-Due to limited availability, not all student accommodations will be met.
-Students whose accommodations are not met will go on a priority waitlist for transferring rooms if a space that meets their needs becomes available.
+DAC-approved accommodations will be met.
+However, due to limited availability, some student accommodations may not be met by June 30.
+Students whose accommodations are not met by this time will be placed on a priority waitlist for transferring rooms if/when a space that meets their needs becomes available.

 Service Animals and ESAs